bartmcleod/VrmlParser/README.md

 `node vrml-parser.js` on the command line to see the experimental output.

-To parse a different file, edit `vrml-parser.js` and change the path to the `test.wrl` file that is being loaded, or paste the contents of your vrml file into `test.wrl`.
+To parse a different file, edit `vrml-parser.js` and change the path to the `test.wrl` file that is being loaded, or paste the contents of your VRML file into `test.wrl`.

 Originally, `test.wrl` contains the same content as the `house.wrl` from the ThreeJs examples, except for an occasional typo I had to fix to make the parser succeed.